edwardnataniel/edwardnataniel.github.io/index.md

 I'm Edward.
 I'm currently a graduate student at University of the Philippines Diliman taking up MS Statistics.
 I have a bachelors degree in Computer Science from the same university.
 I have 3 years of professional experience in software engineering prior to graduate school.

-MY current interests are Data Mining and Analytics, Statistical Machine Learning, Multivariate Analysis, Categorical Data Analysis, and Computational Statistics.
+My current interests are Data Mining and Analytics, Statistical Machine Learning, Multivariate Analysis, Categorical Data Analysis, and Computational Statistics.
 I do photography during my spare time.
 Check out my [instagram](https://www.instagram.com/edward.nataniel/) account.